-Check List Step/Task to do Documents to file □ Task is Step 21.
-Implementation of the Plan: Copy of the done Coordination/Cooperation: respective City or village Council A village or city may adopt a county plan as their plan using \square In the file procedure spelled out in the respective planning enabling act. minutes.
-A county plan is not recognized as a plan for a city or village unless the city or village acts to adopt it (M.C.L.
-125.105(10); В. Submitting comment during a 63 day period (40 days for amendments) of proposed plans for a city, village, township, county located within or contiguous to the city or village (M.C.L.
+Check List Step/Task to do Documents to fil ☐ Task is done ☐ In the file Step 21.
+Implementation of the Plan: Coordination/Cooperation: A. A township may adopt the county plan as their plan using procedure spelled out in the respective planning enabling as A county plan is not recognized as a plan for a city or villag unless the city or village acts to adopt it (M.C.L.
+125.105(10); B. Submitting comment during a 63 day period of proposed plans for a city, village, township, county located within or contiguous to the township (M.C.L.
 125.327b, M.C.L.
 125.37b, and M.C.L.
 125.104b).
-2. Infrastructure: proceeding to write and adopt a capital improvements Α. program (new upgrading roads, parks, sewer, water drainage, buildings, etc.) (§10(2)); B. Infrastructure review (§10(1)) "Whenever the planning commission has adopted the basic plan of the city or village of 1 or more major sections or districts thereof, no street, square, park or other public way, ground or open space, or public building or structure, shall be constructed or authorized in the city or village or in the planned section and district until the location, character and extent thereof shall have been submitted to and approved by the planning commission.
-The planning commission shall communicate its reasons for approval or disapproval to the city or village council, which shall have the power to overrule the planning commission by a recorded vote of not less than a majority of its entire membership.
-If the public way, ground, space, building, structure or utility is one, the authorization or financing of which does not, under the law governing same, fall within the province of the city or village council, then the submission to the planning commission shall be by the council, commission or body having jurisdiction, and the planning commission1s disapproval may be overruled by resolution of the council, commission or body by a vote of not less than a majority of its membership.
-The failure of the planning commission to act within 60 days after the official submission to the planning commission shall be deemed approval."
-3. Taxation: A. proceeding to write and adopt various tax incentive policies, Other: neighborhood improvement program, blighted area B. rehabilitation program, economic development corporations, plant rehabilitation and industrial development programs, commercial redevelopment act and brownfield redevelopment and so on.
-4. Police Powers: proceeding to write and adopt a subdivision control A. ordinance, proceeding to write and adopt a zoning ordinance (see B. checklist #T2).
-It is common for a city or village council to refer the legwork for each of the above to the planning commission for writing, developing and advising the city or village council for action.
+2. Infrastructure: A. proceeding to write and adopt a capital improvements program (new upgrading roads, parks, sewer, water drainag buildings, etc.) (§10(2)); B. Infrastructure review (§10(1)) Whenever the planning commission has adopted the basic plan of the township of 1 or more major sections or districts thereof, no street, square, park or other public way, ground or open space, or public building or structure, shall be constructed or authorized in the township or in the planned section and district until the location, character and extent thereof shall have been submitted to and approved by the planning commission Jan approval to the township board, which shall have the power to overrule the planning commission by a recorded vote of not less than a majority of its entire membership.
+If the public way, ground space, building, structure or utility is one, the authorization or financing of which does not, under the law governing same, fall within the province of the township board, then the submission to the planning commission shall be by the board, commission or body having jurisdiction, and the planning commission is disapproval may be overruled by resolution of the board, commission or body by a vote of not less than a majority of its membership.
+The failure of the planning commission to act within 60 days after the official e, e, t submission to the planning commission shall be deemed approval."
+3. Taxation: A. proceeding to write and adopt various tax incentive policies B. Other: neighborhood improvement program, blighted area rehabilitation program, economic development corporations plant rehabilitation and industrial development programs, 4.
+Police Powers: A. proceeding to write and adopt a subdivision control ordinance, B. proceeding to write and adopt a zoning ordinance (see checklist #T2).
+It is common for a township board to refer the legwork for eac of the above to the planning commission for writing, developing and advising the township board for action. h